NPULHH/WFLM-GAN/README.md

 ```
 ## Citation

-If you use our model, please cite our paper below.
+If you find our work useful in your research, please consider citing our paper:

 ```BibTeX
 @article{multiscale2022generative,